CalumGabbutt/HCEMM-tutorial-sbi/README.md

-# GEDy-tutorial-SBI
+# HCEMM-tutorial-SBI
-Tutorial for GEDy lab meeting based on simulation based inference
+Tutorial for HCEMM Mathematical Modeling in Cancer Research Summer School based on modelling biological processes using stochastic simulations and using neural networks to fit those simulations to data.